freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/03-front-end-development-libraries/sass/apply-a-style-until-a-condition-is-met-with-while.md

 # --description--

-La directiva `@while` es una opción con funcionalidad similar al bucle `while` de JavaScript.
-Crea reglas CSS hasta que se cumpla una condición.
+The `@while` directive is an option with similar functionality to the JavaScript `while` loop.
+It creates CSS rules until a condition is met.

 El desafío `@for` dio un ejemplo para crear un sistema de cuadrícula (grid) simple.
 Esto también puede funcionar con `@while`.